After-sales services during an asset's lifetime: collaborative planning of system upgrades

 \section{Model description}

-In this section, we provide a formal description of the model.
-This description requires some mathematical notation, for which we provide an overview in Appendix~\ref{app:Notation}.
 We consider an asset that is in operation for a finite (known) lifetime~$H$.
 Typically, an asset has many different systems, subsystems and components in place on different indenture levels.
 We take a simplified view as illustrated in Figure~\ref{fig:AssetDecomposition}.
-That is, an asset is composed of different systems, and in turn, every system has many different (critical) components that are needed for an operational system.
-The goal is to determine a cost-optimal upgrade planning on system level.
+That is, an asset is composed of different systems, and in turn, every system has many different (critical) components that are needed for an operational system. {In practice, the upgrade decision of each system can be decoupled from each other.
+For example, a frigate as an asset has various systems (e.g., propulsion, navigation, radar, weapon systems) that work independently.
+That is, the failures of a navigation system do not depend on the failures of a radar system.
+Also, each system is designed and serviced by a different supplier.
+Thus, the penalty of not using the most recent version of these systems can be modeled separately in collaboration with different suppliers.
+Therefore, we aim} to determine a cost-optimal upgrade planning for a single system.
+We assume that all costs are expressed in monetary units at the start of the planning horizon (so we do not compute net present values).
+We provide a formal description of our model and notation next.
+We summarize our notation in Appendix~\ref{app:Notation} as well.

-We consider a setting where the upgrade of a system may interfere with the operations of the entire asset.
-It is therefore efficient to plan upgrades of multiple systems together, where also other maintenance activities can be performed.
-We assume that there exists an overhaul plan with planned moments for the entire asset.
+The upgrade of a system may interfere with the operations of the entire asset. {It is therefore efficient to perform the upgrade of a system together with other asset-level large-scale maintenance activities, referred to as overhauls.
+For example, when a frigate is already out-of-service for overhaul, any intervention to the frigate can be performed at no additional cost of taking the frigate out of service (which would be necessary during an upgrade).} We assume that there exists an overhaul plan with planned moments for the entire asset.